Safe and Sound

 Legislation & Regulation limitations are being discussed

-The Idea — Speculate Future of A Sensitivity-London Backcasting A Series of Practical Services
+Speculate Future of A Sensitivity Design in London Through Backcasting A Series of Practical Services

 HSP co-designing the soundwalk